24 Mar Use Faux Plants For Pet-Friendly Design

 Keep your pets’ paws thorn-free by replacing live plants that have thorns with artificial alternatives.
-Our Faux White Rose Bush is a perfect substitute that both you and Fido can love.
+Our Faux Floral arrangement of Yellow and Orange Poppies and Mums in Ceramic Bowl is a perfect substitute that both you and Fido can love.

-This Rose arrangement is perfect alternative to thorny rose bushes that might cause your pets pain.
+This Faux Floral arrangement of Yellow and Orange Poppies and Mums in Ceramic Bowl is perfect alternative to thorny rose bushes that might cause your pets pain.

 Eliminate indoor dangers, too

 It’s not just outside areas where plants can be an issue for your pets.
 Some common houseplants can cause problems, as well.
 Two flowers that are popular in holiday decorating can be dangerous to your pets.

 As Easter approaches, keep in mind that Easter lilies are toxic to cats.
 Opt for an artificial arrangement to grace the Easter dinner table instead of live flowers to keep your feline friend feeling fantastic (say that five times fast).

 Because Easter lilies can be dangerous to cats, consider swapping out live versions with our Faux White Lily Arrangement.

 Vibrant lilies sit bundled together with a eucalyptus foliage bouquet in a glass vase with this 30-inch White Casablanca Lily and Eucalyptus Arrangement.

 When Christmas time rolls around, poinsettias are a favorite decorating option, but they can also be toxic to pets.
 When the winter holiday season approaches consider adding a high-quality artificial poinsettia to your holiday decorations instead of a live one.